 When should colostrum be fed?

 With each minute that passes after birth, a calf’s ability to absorb antibodies is reduced.
 By 24 hours the gut is almost completely closed and can no longer absorb antibodies.
-Therefore, colostrum must be fed as soon as possible after birth, ideally within an hour.
+Colostrum must be fed as soon as possible after birth, ideally within 1-2 hours.
+If bottle or tube feeding is necessary – when it is not possible to milk the cow immediately or get the calf up and suckling – a good quality colostrum supplement or replacer is an excellent alternative to ensure the calf receives a timely first meal.
 If colostrum has been delayed past 2 hours, feed larger amounts to compensate for reduced absorption.

 How much colostrum do calves need?